markh-de/KiVar/README.md

 _\* Nightlies of August 8th 2023 and later._

-## Concept
+## Concepts

 The key concepts of KiVar are:

- * Support for multiple independent variation aspects per design.
+ * Support for **multiple** independent variation aspects per design.
+ * Depending on the selected variation choices, component values and attributes are modified **in place**, allowing exporters to work on the actual component data.
+ * Start and operation of the variant selection process **integrates seamlessly** into KiCad and gives the impression of a native feature.
- * Variation rules are fully contained in symbol and/or footprint\* fields (i.e., no configuration outside the native design files).
+ * Variation rules use a simple 'readable' syntax and are **fully contained** in symbol and/or footprint\* fields (i.e., zero configuration outside the native design files).
- * Variation rules use a simple and readable syntax, implicitly declaring variation aspects and their respective choices.

 _\* Stable KiCad 7 does not yet support user-configurable footprint fields._